sebastianmueller-de/LLM-MoST/README.md

   conda run -n cr37 python <script_name> <--optional_inputs>
   ```

-### Install the crdesigner
+### Install the rest of commonroad functionality
-Use pip install commonroad-scenario-designer in the activated environment.
-Set routes_from_trajectories to True.
+Use pip install commonroad-all in the activated environment.

 #### 🔧 Patch Required